 You can also have a so-called welcome mat displayed across the entire screen when a page loads, or the user scrolls to the middle of the article, etc.

 As well, Sumo lets you add a smart bar to your website displayed across the top or bottom of each page.

 Oh, and this tool suite comes with social sharing icons you can add to the left side of your content, at the start and/or end of each post.

 The other tool I use for conversions is Leadpages, which is a landing page builder, complete with forms and everything.

 They have plenty of templates to choose from.
 All you need to do is drag, drop, click, and type.
 You get beautiful and functional landing pages without the need to hire a designer or a developer.

-My email list is one of my most important assets.
-Therefore, choosing the right email service provider is essential.
+My email list and customer relationship management (CRM) system are my most important assets.
+Therefore, choosing the right provider is essential.
 I personally use Infusionsoft, but it’s a little pricey and there is a learning curve.

 Currently, I don’t have my own eCommerce store.
 Any products I sell, I do via partners’ websites, such as Udemy.